zyang91/zyang91/README.md

 ## 🕵️‍♂️  Research Interests

-My research interests involve leveraging advanced geospatial technologies to support a city and regional planning framework, as well as the smart cities initiative, particularly in the field of transportation and human mobility.
+My research interests involve leveraging advanced geospatial technologies to support city and regional planning frameworks, as well as the smart cities initiative, particularly in the field of transportation and human mobility.
 I focus on integrating spatial data science, transportation systems analysis, and remote sensing to address complex urban challenges.
 My work aims to inform equitable, data-driven, and future-oriented planning decisions.

 ### 🌎 GIS and Spatial Analytics
 - Geostatistics and Spatial Analysis